eonist/SqliteEdit/README.md

 NanoCMS is a very simple app that can edit SQLite database's

 ### Features:
-- OSX 10.5 and up
+- OSX 10.5++
-- Free and OpenSource (Github)
+- Free and OpenSource
 - 100% hack Proof
 - Tiny footprint only 0.25mb